cc13985/playte/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- Added sprite, background, and collision blocks
+- Created and gathered images using FreeForm
-- Added collision detection and sprite animations
+- Trained model in CreateML
-- Added doors and implemented different levels
+- Developed app in Swift and XCode

-See the [open issues](https://github.com/IreneL7/FireboyWatergirl/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/cc13985/playte/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>